joshuabradley012/joshbradley-hugo/content/building-this-website.md

 ## Why speed matters

 Reality has no latency.
-Things <em>feel</em> wrong when there is a delay between our actions and their response.
+Things _feel_ wrong when there is a delay between our actions and their response.
 Speed is the most important aspect of user experience.

 But as computers have become more powerful, they haven't gotten faster.
 They're bloated.